Ray Harrison Graham: Career

 Graham teamed up with West End theatre actress Sarah Scott in 1985, for his production of Children of a Lesser God, performed in Oxford.
 This collaboration with Scott saw the beginning of Graham's exploration on themes of disability, particularly deafness.
-Between 1987 - 1994 Graham and Scott performed signed songs as part of several series and one-off programmes for Channel 4 introducing the form to a mainstream UK audience for the first time.
+Between 1987 and 1994, Graham and Scott performed signed songs as part of several series and one-off programmes for Channel 4 introducing the form to a mainstream UK audience for the first time.
 They also performed in International Disability Arts Festivals UK, USA, Holland and Germany.

 In 1988, Graham began work on a major new work, Gary, involving both hearing and deaf actors.
 This premiered at the Edinburgh Festival Fringe, in 1989, winning a Fringe First award.
 The piece returned to London, playing at the Arts Theatre in the West End, in 1990.

-Graham's groundbreaking drama Sympathy For The Devil resulted from a collaboration with Graeae Theatre Company at the Oval House Theatre and then the Tricycle Theatre in 1996.
+Graham's groundbreaking drama, Sympathy For The Devil, resulted from a collaboration with Graeae Theatre Company at the Oval House Theatre and then the Tricycle Theatre in 1996.
 This went on to take a Raspberry Ripple Award the same year.
 The Guardians theatre review pages said of the play: "It is rare and rewarding to find a piece as dense and intelligent as this."

 Success followed on television, with Graham writing and directing two BAFTA winning plays (Strong Language for Channel 4 in 2000, and Lion Mountain for the BBC in 2003).
 His other television work includes writing and directing a Rush series for Channel 4.
 Four series of this drama were aired in the UK between 1998 and 2003, telling the story of a group of deaf friends who first met at college in series one.
 The series won plaudits and awards from around the world.

 Graham was a judge in the 2011 Deaffest film and television award festival and, among other recent projects, devised and directed a workshop production involving young people excluded from mainstream school, which played at Croydon's Warehouse Theatre in October 2011.